aoertel/ultrametric-matrix-tools/README.md

 ```

 ### Python Example
-To run the Python examples You can try out the Python examples located in `./examples/` by running the following command:
+To run the Python examples, you need to [install Cargo](https://www.rust-lang.org/tools/install).
+You can try out the Python examples located in `./examples/` by running the following command:
 ```console
 make python_example name=[example_name]
 ```